 If you have a great idea for a product or service, and the motivation to get started, then working on your business strategy is the first step.
 Firstly, you will need to create a business plan.
 This will outline all the goals you want to achieve and how you will achieve them.
 It will also help to plan your finances by outlining the cash flow, budget and expenses.
-There are courses that can help to get to grips with the basics of business such as Business NC Level 5 and Accounting HND.
+There are courses that can help to get to grips with the basics of accounting with Accounting HND.

 You will also need to understand how to market your product or service.
 The Business with Digital Marketing HNC course can teach you website tools and techniques, introduction to marketing and business communication.

 If there’s a qualification you need in order to change your career, then consider coming back to education part-time.
 A part-time or evening course means you can study around work commitments.
 By the end of your course you will have the skills to switch to your brand new career.
 For example, Art Portfolio Preparation can help give you the tools needed to apply to art school.
 Or if you enjoy speaking to people and giving advice then Introduction to Counselling could be the course for you.
 Both of these courses are available to study in the evening, meaning you can keep working.

 Choose something you’re passionate about